Open-Model-Initiative/graphcap/graphcap_studio/src/features/editor/components/image-viewer/README.md

 - **ImageViewer**: Core component for displaying a single image with loading and error states.
 - **GridViewer**: Displays images in a responsive, virtualized grid layout.
-- **ImageGallery**: Container component that switches between grid and carousel views.
+- **ImageGallery**: Container component that switches between grid and carousel views and provides an info bar with image actions.
 - **LazyImage**: Optimized image component with intersection observer for efficient loading.
-- **ImageActionBar**: Provides action buttons for operations on the selected image.
 - **CarouselNavigation**: Navigation controls for moving between images in carousel view.
+- **CompactActionBar**: Provides a compact action bar with icons for image operations.

 ### Carousel Components